J.D. (center left) and Rich (center right)

 with their Israeli guides in Jerusalem, Israel

-Rich lived in Israel after graduating high school, and he completed the Mechina Preparatory Program at Tel Aviv University and his first year undergraduate studies at Hebrew University in Jerusalem.
-Rich grew up in Roslyn Heights, Long Island, New York, and graduated from the Wheatley High School, Long Island, New York.
+Rich lived in Israel after graduating high school, and he completed the Mechina Preparatory Program at Tel Aviv University and his first-year undergraduate studies at Hebrew University in Jerusalem.
+Rich grew up on Long Island, New York in Roslyn Heights, and graduated from the Wheatley High School in Old Westbury.

 Rich and his husband, J.D.
 Horn currently live in their residences in Palm Springs, San Francisco, and Black Butte Ranch (Central Oregon in the Cascade Mountains).
 They are the proud parents of their two accomplished daughters, both of whom are attorneys - one with Law and MBA degrees from Northwester/Kellogg, and one with Law degree from U.C.
 Hastings; both passed the California bar (photos below), and are litigators with top tier law firms.
 Their elder daughter is engaged to be married late 2021 to an ER/ICU physician (photo below).
 Rich and J.D. are also pet parents for a 6-pound rescue Chihuahua (photo below).
 Rich and J.D. are members of Congregation Sherith Israel, a progressive synagogue in San Francisco.
 They travel extensively throughout the world, and often visit NYC as devoted Broadway and Lincoln Center musical theater, drama, opera, dance and symphony enthusiasts.
 In addition, they are collectors of art and enjoy discovering new works.
 While Rich sings and plays piano, J.D. plays the flute and piccolo.
 Rich's sister is Nancy Weissman Frisch, and she and her two children, and son-in-law live in Portland, Oregon.